Mike Johnson, Ukraine’s unlikely ally in the US Congress

 The adoption of this envelope, however, risks costing the Republican leader dearly: a handful of conservative elected officials, fiercely anti-aid to Ukraine, opromised to do everything to dismiss the “speaker”.
 Referring to the case of his Republican colleague, Democratic leader Hakeem Jeffries wanted to be philosophical, assuring that he was facing a situation “where one can be either a Churchill or a Chamberlain”.

-Without himself spinning the metaphor about the two British Prime Ministers – one a supporter of the Munich agreements, the other architect of the victory of the allies during the Second World War – Mike Johnson assured that he saw himself as a “wartime speaker”.
+Without himself spinning the metaphor regarding the two British Prime Ministers – one a supporter of the Munich agreements, the other architect of the victory of the allies during the Second World War – Mike Johnson assured that he saw himself as a “wartime speaker”.
 And he pleads, looking serious: “History judges us by our actions.”

 Following the vote, Volodymyr Zelensky said he was “grateful” to American elected officials and “personally” to Mike Johnson for having “made a decision that keeps history on the right track”.